The largest Nordic festival in Southern California will return to California Lutheran University in Thousand Oaks on April 21 and 22.

-The 42nd Scandinavian Festival will celebrate the cultures of Denmark, Finland, Iceland, Norway, Sweden and the Sami people from the Arctic regions of Scandinavia.
-The festival will run from 10 a.m. to 5 p.m. with music, dancing, food, lectures, demonstrations, vendors and activities for people of all ages.
+The 43rd Scandinavian Festival will celebrate the cultures of Denmark, Finland, Iceland, Norway, Sweden and the Sami people from the Arctic regions of Scandinavia.
+The family-friendly festival will run from 10 a.m. to 5 p.m. with music, dancing, food, crafts, activities,demonstrations, vendorsand lectures.

-For kids, the festival includes a Children’s Theater, performances by community children’s groups and a puppet show of Hans Christian Andersen stories.
-Children can travel through Scandinavia by earning passport stamps for each craft they make linked to the culture of the five different countries.
-Visitors young and old can create head wreath decorated with flowers and ribbon and dance around the maypole.
+The festival includes a Children’s Theater, a puppet show of Hans Christian Andersen stories and performances by community children’s groupsincluding the Redwood Middle School Jazz Band.
+Children can travel through Scandinavia at the festival,earning passport stamps as they complete craftsreflecting the five different countries.
+Visitors young and old can create head wreathsdecorated with flowers and ribbon and dance around the maypole.

-The Scandinavian American Cultural and Historical Foundation is sponsoring the event.
-Cal Lutheran is located at the corner of Olsen Road and Mountclef Boulevard in Thousand Oaks.
+The Scandinavian American Cultural and Historical Foundation is producing the event.

 Admission is free for children 12 and younger, $5 for teenagers and $10 for adults.
 Parking is free.
 The campus is located at 60 W. Olsen Road.For more information or to volunteer, go to scandinavianfest.org, email email@example.com or visit us on Facebook.